svitovyda/autocomplete_test_task/README.md

 ## How the `Autocomplete` works:

-With props `{data, onQueryChanged, onItemSelected, maxOptionsToShow, minAcceptableLength, debounceInterval, placeholder, initialInput, loading, LoadingAnimation, keepDropDownOnSelect}` developers can use `Autocomplete` for common "dynamic" cases of showing strings where the search result comes from some other code - request to backend, some other function etc.
+With props `{data, onQueryChanged, onItemSelected, maxOptionsToShow, minAcceptableLength, debounceInterval, placeholder, initialInput, loading, LoadingAnimation, keepDropDownOnSelect, setInputToSelected}` developers can use `Autocomplete` for common "dynamic" cases of showing strings where the search result comes from some other code - request to backend, some other function etc.
 - `data` - search result;
 - `onQueryChanged` - callback that is triggered when debouncing of `query` will happen;
 - `onItemSelected` - callback that is triggered when the user selects an item;